pqczoo/pqczoo.github.io/about.md

 permalink: /about/
 ---

+# About

 This website was created in order to help with NIST's post-quantum standardisation process.
 A centralised website for these implementation results means they are much easier to find, and one can also discover what research has already been undertaken and what hasn't.

+# How to add your own results

 1. Head to the [GitHub repository](https://github.com/pqczoo/pqczoo.github.io/) of the website.
 2. Find the data file of what table you wish to update: